Blow-ups and normal bundles in connective and nonconnective derived geometries: Introduction

 Besides derived analytic geometry, the theory of generalized derived blow-ups is also of value to derived algebraic geometry itself.
 Indeed, the constructions and arguments are significantly simpler than the ones used in \cite{HekkingGraded}.
 The key difference with the previous approach is that we are now able to pass through nonconnective algebras, even though connective algebras are our main interest.
 Since simplicial commutative $k$-algebras are generally different from connective $\Einfty$-$k$-algebras, the latter are not suitable for this.
 In contrast, connective derived $k$-algebras do coincide with simplicial $k$-algebras.

 In ordinary derived algebraic geometry the derived Rees algebra only makes sense for closed immersions of derived schemes.
-For example, it can be shown that the deformation space $D_{\A^1/\{0\}}$ is equivalent to $B\G_a$, which is not connectively affine.
-The $\infty$-category of $A$-algebras $B$ with $A \to B$ surjective on $\pi_0$ is not generated under sifted colimits of compact projective objects.
-This means it is generally hard to define a functor out of this $\infty$-category, since it has no good theory of left derived functors.
+For example, it can be shown that the deformation space $\sD_{\A^1/\{0\}}$ is equivalent to $B\G_a$, which is not connectively affine.

+At the time of this writing, it was not realized that the $\infty$-category of $A$-algebras $B$ with $A \to B$ surjective on $\pi_0$ is compactly generated, which essentially follows from the theory of Smith ideals \cite{MaoRevisiting}.
+Without this, it is generally hard to define a functor out of this $\infty$-category.

-On the other hand, the $\infty$-category of $A$-algebras $B$ is generated under sifted colimits by finitely generated, polynomial $A$-algebras, which means that it is much easier to define a Rees algebra functor on this category.
-In order to do this, we need to relax the notion of affine objects, as the example $D_{\A^1/\{0\}} \simeq B\G_a$ shows.
+On the other hand, the $\infty$-category of $A$-algebras $B$ is clearly generated under sifted colimits by finitely generated, polynomial $A$-algebras, which means that it is much easier to define a Rees algebra functor on this category.
+In order to do this, we need to relax the notion of affine objects, as the example $\sD_{\A^1/\{0\}} \simeq B\G_a$ shows.
 This example also suggests how to relax this notion: since $\G_a \simeq * \times_{B\G_a} *$, we expect $\OO_{\G_a} \simeq k \otimes_{\OO_{B\G_a}} k$, and thus $\OO_{B\G_a}$ to be a symmetric algebra on $k[-1]$.
 This leads to our solution of taking nonconnective derived rings as the target category of the Rees algebra functor.

-A by-product of this approach is a derived Rees algebra for any $A$-algebra $B$, and thus a derived blow-up of any derived stack $X$ in a relatively affine centre $Z \to X$.
+A by-product of this approach is a derived Rees algebra for any $A$-algebra $B$, and thus a derived blow-up of any derived stack $X$ in a relatively affine center $Z \to X$.
 On first encounter, this seems like a somewhat bizarre idea.
 Of course, since the derived Rees algebra of an $A$-algebra $B$ will in general be nonconnective unless $A \to B$ is surjective on $\pi_0$, the derived blow-up of $X$ in $Z$ will in general not be an ordinary derived algebro-geometric object, unless $Z \to X$ is a closed immersion.
 It is expected that the negative connectivity of the derived Rees algebra is related to the stackiness of the corresponding derived blow-up.
-It will be interesting to explore this direction further, and perhaps derived blow-ups in centres other than closed immersions are more natural in a context other than derived algebraic geometry.
+It will be interesting to explore this direction further, and perhaps derived blow-ups in centers other than closed immersions are more natural in a context other than derived algebraic geometry.